Energy policy of the United States: Greenhouse gas emissions

 Joseph Romm called for the rapid deployment of existing technologies to decrease carbon emissions.
 He argued that "If we are to have confidence in our ability to stabilize carbon dioxide levels below 450 p.p.m. emissions must average less than [5 billion metric tons of carbon] per year over the century.
 This means accelerating the deployment of the 11 wedges so they begin to take effect in 2015 and are completely operational in much less time than originally modeled by Socolow and Pacala."

-In 2012, the National Renewable Energy Laboratory assessed the technical potential for renewable electricity for each of the 50 states, and concluded that each state had the technical potential for renewable electricity, mostly from solar and wind, that could exceed its current electricity consumption.
+In 2012, the National Renewable Energy Laboratory assessed the technical potential for renewable electricity for each of the 50 states.
+It concluded that each state had the technical potential for renewable electricity, mostly from solar and wind, that could exceed its current electricity consumption.
 The report cautions: "Note that as a technical potential, rather than economic or market potential, these estimates do not consider availability of transmission infrastructure, costs, reliability or time-of-dispatch, current or future electricity loads, or relevant policies."

+In 2022, the EPA received funding for a green bank called the Greenhouse Gas Reduction Fund to drive down carbon dioxide emissions, as part of the Inflation Reduction Act, the largest decarbonization incentives package in U.S. history.
+In 2024, the Fund awarded $14 billion to three green banks nationwide for a broad variety of decarbonization investments, $6 billion to green banks in low-income and historically disadvantaged communities for similar investments, and $7 billion to 60 state and local energy funds for decentralized solar power in communities with no financing alternatives.